sbonaretti/sbonaretti.github.io/Projects.md

 * <ins>Bonaretti S.</ins> **Intra- and Inter-Operator Variability in HR-pQCT Scan Positioning**.
 2nd XtremeCT User Meeting.
 September 16, 2014.
 ASBMR 2014.
 Houston, TX, USA.

 **Webapp**
-* We developed a webapp to train and evaluate HR-pQCT operators when determining the region of interest by positioning the reference line on scout view images (webapp)
+* We developed a webapp to train and evaluate HR-pQCT operators when determining the region of interest by positioning the reference line on scout view images [(webapp)](http://webapps.radiology.ucsf.edu/refline/){:target="_blank"}